Faculty: Animal Care & Nature

 Certification: Diploma of Technology

-Greenhouse Production* is Academy Canada’s newest diploma program.
+Greenhouse Production is Academy Canada’s newest diploma program.
 Designed to prepare graduates for exciting careers in a range of occupations across agricultural, horticultural and cannabis industries.
 It will teach students about crop production, nursery management, the physical plant environment and pest control.
-Courses will also focus on labour management, plant science and regulations related to the cannabis industry.
-Skills acquired will be essential to work in the cannabis, horticulture and agricultural industries.
+Courses will also focus on labour management, plant science and given legalization, will include regulations related to the cannabis industry.
+Skills acquired will be essential to work in the horticulture and agricultural industries.

-With the legalization of recreational cannabis and construction of numerous production facilities across Canada, we expect significant employment opportunities for graduates.
-Beyond cannabis employers, the Canadian Agricultural Human Resource Council has predicted skilled labour shortages across the entire agricultural, greenhouse, nursery and floriculture industries until 2025.
-We are confident that this program will provide graduates with a wide range of skills to meet the needs of employers throughout the province.
+With the Canadian Agricultural Human Resource Council predicting skilled labour shortages across the entire agricultural, greenhouse, nursery and floriculture industries until 2025, we are confident that this program will provide graduates with a wide range of skills to meet the needs of employers throughout the province.

 Please note that due to the nature of this career, employees are required to tolerate regular physical activity during the course of their work day.
 If you have any medical concerns, please contact your admissions officer to ensure you are aware of the requirements of the occupation and to determine if you are eligible for accommodations in this program.